Personal Trainer Bios

-I have knowledge and I have experience.
+This is what I love to do: I have knowledge and I have experience.
 I’ve been “addicted” to weight training and sports and I’ve been more relaxed and casual too.
 I’ve been able to maintain an active lifestyle regardless of my changing attitudes and circumstances.
 I’ve had my own small gym and I’ve had nothing but a broom stick and milk jugs.
 I’ve worked at 24-Hour, YWCA, YMCA and here at PSU.

 I love this stuff!
 I want you to learn to love it too.
 My ultimate goal is to empower you to take ownership of your health.

 Please allow me to offer you my professional services, share my experiences, have some fun and get you moving in the right direction.

 - Lumbo-pelvic stabilization

 - Shoulder and knee rehabilitation

 “The resistance that you fight physically in the gym and the resistance that you fight in life can only build a strong character” – Arnold Schwarzenegger